ovenator/nqnext-agent/README.md

 See default probes in `agent/probes` for reference.

+### Installation
+Create new server in NQNext and follow instructions.

 ### Reference
 #### \_stamp__{id}
 - **_level** decides the color and order of the stamps